totem-tech/documentation/crowdloan/payouts.md

 **DATA: Referred by ID Sheet**

 This sheet is designed so that referers can identify the amounts contributed by the accounts they had referred.
 We have not shown the referer addresses for privacy reasons.

+## Payouts Timing

+There are a number of tasks that are still left to do before we make the payouts most notable of which is getting the Parachain producing blocks.

+We anticipate that these tasks will be finished mid-September 2022, if not sooner and the payouts will follow immediately afterwards.

+We will perform some additional upgrade tasks before listing the transfer lock, but we hope this will all be completed in time.